-- Single-Family homes shall be a maximum of 40' in height.
-Any accessory structures shall be limited to 20'. - 2.
+- A maximum height for the clubhouse will be 40', which would be consistent with the maximum height of other structures in place on the subject property. - 2.
 LDC Section 4.2.31.E.(4)(a)3. provides all maximum height limits for principal and accessory structures shall be provided in both typical illustration and table format.
 The typical illustration and table shall be included on all development plan submissions as related to the development type, and shall particularly be provided on the Master Site Plan and/or Final Plat Plan.